Current Ambassador

 - Calvin Crosby, co-owner of The King’s English Bookshop and executive director of Brain Food Books.

-- Joanna Ho, bestselling author, former English teacher, high school vice principal and designer of an alternative-to-prison program.
+- Joanna Ho, bestselling author, former English teacher, high school vice principal, and designer of an alternative-to-prison program.

 - Michell Wright Jumpp, 2021 New York Library Association’s School Librarian of the Year and the school library media specialist at Horizons-on-the-Hudson in Newburgh, New York.